 Note: It is very important to be sure that your file is CMYK, before saving to PDF.
 It is also important to review the PDF and compare to the Native document to be sure that everything translated correctly in the export.

-: EXPORTING PDF
+Step 7: EXPORTING PDF

 Under the “Adobe PDF” menu, select “Convert to Adobe PDF”